ZachSchwartz/Bridge-Cheat-Detector-UI/README.md

 The reviewers are bridge experts, and previously they would manually search the data in a spreadsheet, which was difficult and inefficient to use.
 The goal was to create a ui that would allow them to derive the same information from the same spreadsheet, but in a significantly easier to use manner.

-I'm not a bridge expert, so the interface came out of iterating with someone who is.
-Most of the revisions were modifying how various filters worked, to suit the needs of the client.
-Test outputs were confirmed against previous cases for validation.
+Requirements came from direct iteration with a bridge expert on the reviewing side, and outputs were validated against previously adjudicated cases before handoff.

 ## Build